-Since German is the national language in Austria, you might think stage or screen entertainment could prove a little tricky for non-speakers.
+Since German is the national language in Austria, you might think stage or screen entertainment could prove a little tricky for English speakers.
 Not so.

 - Many cinemas show English-language films